 1795 Acorn Inn B&B is a AAA Four-Diamond property located in the Bristol Valley in a perfect central spot to fall foliage, restaurants, wineries, and attractions.

 Also in the Bristol Hills, The Quiet Place offers an exclusive selection of over twenty scenic cabins, cottages, chalets, and log homes for the perfect escape from every day.

 Where to Eat

 The Finger Lakes Region it truly ‘Nature’s Table,’ especially at fall harvest time when the bounty of locally grown and produced food and wine, makes farm-to-table a way of life.
-Whether you are at a farmers market, tasting wine and craft beverages, or eating at a local restaurant, you will have many, many opportunities to enjoy farm-to-table foods that are good for your body and your soul.
+Whether you are at a farmers market, tasting wine and craft beverages, or eating at a local local restaurant, you will have many opportunities to enjoy farm-to-table foods that are good for your body and your soul.
 Kindred Fare in Geneva is a dining experience inspired by farmhouse cooking with menus that change with each season and a commitment to locally sourced ingredients.
-FLX Table, also in Geneva, is one of the premier dining experiences in the Finger Lakes with only fourteen to sixteen seats and no boundary between the guests and the kitchen.
-The Chef sources each meal with the best ingredients possible, both locally and from farms that share the restaurant’s ideals.
+FLX Table, also in Geneva, is one of the premier dining experiences in the Finger Lakes with only 14 to 16 seats and no boundary between the guests and the kitchen.
+The chef sources each meal with the best ingredients possible, both locally and from farms that share the restaurant’s ideals.
 Seating is by reservation only and can be booked six months in advance.
-At NY Kitchen in Canandaigua savor the best of New York State food and craft beverage farm-to-table cuisine.
+At NY Kitchen in Canandaigua, savor the best of New York State food and craft beverage farm-to-table cuisine.
 You will find Ontario County is a foodie’s dream that makes any digital detox vacation a tasty retreat!